-Allergies don’t just happen during springtime.
+Allergies don’t just rear their heads during springtime.
 They can attack your immune system at any time of the year.

 For some people, allergies may even be worse in the fall or winter.
-So if you sneeze the second Christmas trees start popping up, don’t worry.
+So if you sneeze or break out in hives the second that Christmas trees start popping up, don’t worry.
 You’re not alone.

 According to the Asthma and Allergy Foundation of America, more than 50 million Americans experience different types of allergies each year.
-Unfortunately both indoor and outdoor allergies can occur all year long, regardless of the season or your surrounding environment.
+Unfortunately, both indoor and outdoor allergies can occur all year long, not just during “allergy season” and without regard to your surrounding environment.

 How Do Essential Oils Combat Allergies?

-When you experience allergies, it’s because the immune system is overreacting to foreign substances or allergens.
-The immune system detects the substance and thinks your body is in danger, so it goes into overdrive and attacks it.
-This misunderstanding triggers an allergic reaction, resulting in unwanted side effects such as sneezing, congestion, runny nose and itchy eyes.
-You’ll feel this way due to the fact that allergies cause an inflammatory response in the lining of your nose and eyes’ protective tissue.
+When people experience allergies, it’s because their immune systems are overreacting to foreign substances or allergens.
+The immune system detects the “invaders” and thinks the body is in danger, so it goes into overdrive and attacks.
+This misunderstanding triggers allergic reactions, leaving sufferers to suffer unwanted side effects such as sneezing, congestion, runny or stuffy noses, scratchy throats and watery eyes.

-There are many effective remedies for these symptoms, and we’re not only referring to over-the-counter medication.
-You can also use an assortment of essential oils to combat your allergies — no matter what season you’re reacting to.
+There are many effective remedies for these seasonal allergy symptoms, and we’re not only referring to the usual medical advice to use over-the-counter antihistamines (or the natural antihistamines you can find on Amazon, for that matter).
+You can also use an assortment of essential oils to combat your allergies – no matter what season it is and what’s causing your symptoms.

-Because inflammation is a contributing factor, you want to find ways to reduce it.
-Many types of these natural substances are great for fighting inflammation.
-This benefit can help you combat allergies and reduce symptoms.
+Because inflammation is a contributing factor to allergic reactions, it’s important to find ways to reduce it.
+And since many types of essential oils are great for fighting inflammation, they’re a great way to battle allergies naturally.

-The benefits aren’t just anecdotal, either.
-Oils have been used as a medicine for centuries because they have naturally occurring chemical components that are able to inhibit inflammatory pathways.
+Their benefits aren’t just anecdotal, either.
+Essential oils have been used as medicinal treatments for centuries, because they have naturally occurring chemical components that are able to inhibit inflammatory pathways.

-Modern-day scientists have analyzed these pathways and anti-inflammatory effects, and have conducted studies where they test the efficacy of different oils for various symptoms and conditions.
+Modern-day scientists have analyzed these pathways and anti-inflammatory effects, and have conducted studies to test the efficacy of different oils for various symptoms and conditions.
 A 2016 study, for example, found that a blend of oils was more effective than a placebo in treating nasal symptoms caused by allergies.

 Which Essential Oils Are Good for Seasonal Allergies?

 Each season may expose you to different potential allergens.
 For example, in the spring when trees and plants are blooming, you will be exposed to pollen.
-So, if you have an allergic reaction to pollen, you’ll see your symptoms flare up around this time.
+So, if you have an allergic reaction to pollen, you’re likely to see your symptoms flare up every spring.

 Alternatively, in the winter you’re spending more time inside where you might be exposed to indoor allergens such as mold or dust mites.
-Symptoms can worsen during this time as well.
+Symptoms can worsen throughout the season.

 Here are some common seasonal allergies people have throughout the year, as well as tips on using essential oils for allergy relief.